tomasy/date-time-adapter/README.md

 After upgrade to version 1.0.0 check existing rules because some properties are changed.

 ## Release notes ##
+1.0.2
+ * Fixed bug in Sunrise offset minuts and Sunset offset minutes where it would name the events after the sunset offset only
+ * Fixed bug in offsets where they would not fire after the original Event
+ * Added readonly Azimuth property which represents the azimuth angle of the sun at sunrise on the current day.
+This can help determine certain events like blinding light or solar panel position
+ * Added readonly Elevation property which represents the elevation angle of the sun at sunrise on the current day.
+This can help determine certain events like blinding light or solar panel position

 1.0.1
  * Add Sunrise Offset Minutes and Sunset Offset Minutes config which if set, generates a Sunrise/Sunset event offset from the actual Sunrise/Sunset event.
  * When creating rules simply Select your offset event i.e. Event "Sunset -n mins"